lmondada/dphil-thesis/content/02_quantum/05_need_help.md

 slug = "sec:need-help"
 +++

-We have (hopefully!) by now convinced ourselves that quantum programs must interface with our established classical infrastructure, and should rather be understood as an interleaved execution of both classical and quantum operations.
+We have (hopefully!) by now convinced our readership that quantum programs must interface with our established classical infrastructure, and should rather be understood as an interleaved execution of both classical and quantum operations.